Table of Contents

 - Demand student work or chores at home

 - Limit time watching: TV or video games

 - Limit time out with friends on school nights

 Parents’ involvement is helpful when their action shows that they value their child’s education and are not trying to be controlling.

-Children who receive autonomous support from their parents tend to have better academic performance.
+A child who receives autonomous support from an involved parent tends to have better academic performance.
 These parents allow their children to initiate learning instead of pushing them to do so.

 Children with autonomous support are in control of their own activities.
-They are intrinsically motivated to learn and perform better academically15.
+They are intrinsically motivated to learn and perform better academically21.

 - attend parent-teacher conferences